COVID-19 and Testosterone – a Study:

 In this study, serum samples were analyzed from COVID-19 positive patients admitted between March to May 2020, at the Barnes Jewish Hospital in Missouri.

-Testosterone, Estradiol and IGF-1 were measured at different time intervals to investigate if their concentrations in the blood was associated with severity of COVID-19 and inflammation.
+Testosterone, Estradiol and IGF-1 were measured at different time intervals to investigate if their concentrations in the blood was associated with the severity of COVID-19 and inflammation.

 Findings: